srosenberg70/web_architecture/README.md

 Created an ElasticCache Cluster in AZ's a & b

-Application servers in both AZ's will reach the ElasticCache first for cached SQL queries; if not available, the app servers will reach the Primary RDS db in AZ A.  If RDS Primary not available, app servers will connect to RDS standby in AZ b
+Application servers in both AZ's will hit the ElasticCache first for cached SQL queries; if not available, the app servers will hit the Primary RDS db in AZ A.  If RDS Primary not available, app servers will connect to RDS standby in AZ b

 To run the Terraform against dev/stage/prod environments, use the following commands: